microsoft/TypeScript-wiki/What's-new-in-TypeScript.md

 ```

 ## Decorators
-TypeScript 1.5 comes along with ES7 decorators support.
-Decorators are functions that can alter or augment a class declaration.
+> Decorators is based on the [ES7 decorator proposal](https://github.com/wycats/javascript-decorators).

-As per the [ES7 proposal](https://github.com/wycats/javascript-decorators), A decorator is:
+A decorator is:
 - an expression
 - that evaluates to a function
 - that takes the target, name, and property descriptor as arguments